qchenevier/MBA_memoire/doc/reaction_organization.md

 Speed of Network Formation and Adaptation: The pace of network formation is rapidly accelerating in every firm.
 One of the key requirements of digital business strategy is new organizational capability to design, structure, and manage networks that provide complementary capabilities to what firms have inside their own hierarchies.
 Like app developers which align and realign their affinity to the different platforms based on technical functionality and attractiveness [@Bharadwaj2013].

 The ability to transfer technical debt emerged in our analysis as an important contingency.
 We observed that firms could sometimes shift the burden of their technical debt to their customers.
 For example, customers who are faced with high switching costs may be forced to bear the costs of incompatibility between releases of a vendor's product [@Woodard2013].

-### To rework

-##### IT centralization & Employee decentralization: think global, act local

-Beware of the assumption:
-**Working as an integrated company will slow us down and stifle innovation.** Pre-digital wisdom held that centralized companies, while slower to innovate, can be more efficient [and] argued that decentralized companies can be more responsive to local markets.
-This kind of mind-set forced managers to choose between two suboptimal structures.
-One of the paradoxes of digital technology is that standardization can actually lead to increased agility.
-Smart mobile devices, collaboration platforms and big data analytics wire organizations differently.
-Decentralized companies can have integration where it counts.
-Integrated systems and centralized processes offer benefits that go beyond efficiency and quality improvement and can also be useful platforms for innovation [@WESTERMAN2015].

-**Digital globalization:** Transforming from multi-national to truly global operations with integrated information to gain global synergies while remaining locally responsive.
-"Becoming more centralized and decentralized at the same time."
-Global shared services promote efficiency and global flexibility.
-It requires a different approach to policy: "fewer mandates from headquarters, but more guidelines." [@Westerman2011]

-**Culture issues:** On another level, previously autonomous country managers require coaching to grow comfortable working in an environment of centralized shared services and standardized processes [@Westerman2011].

-#### Other